 What are some things you’d add to your Spring bucket list?
 Share with us in the comments.

 Spring Bucket List Inspirations

-Finally my favorite part – how other people create their spring bucket lists in their Bullet Journals.
+Finally my favorite part – is how other people create their spring bucket lists in their Bullet Journals.

 This list is also full of great ideas you can include in yours.

 One more cute list.
-With this one, I really like that each this has a little check box you can use as you go through your list and do ALL the things.
+With this one, I really like that each has a little check box you can use as you go through your list and do ALL the things.

-I really love the idea of studying outside – with beautiful spring weather and nature waking up it sounds like a wonderful thing to do!
+I really love the idea of studying outside – with beautiful spring weather and nature waking up, it sounds like a wonderful thing to do!
 I might start doing some work on our rooftop terrace.